 Donuts rank pretty high on my dessert index.
 I love a soft, fluffy donut that’s big on flavor.
 However, I don’t always love the deep-fried, sugar coated part.
 Often times, commercial donuts are way too sweet, and they can mean blowing an entire day of WW points – eek!
 So i’ve made it my mission to create healthier donuts.
 I’ve already made apple cider, birthday cake, lemon, cereal milk and double chocolate donuts, all of which are way lighter without sacrificing flavor.
 Next up, I knew I had to make a pumpkin donut for fall, and these rock.
-They’re baked, 4 points each (including a maple cream cheese topping), and are full of fall flavors, in a fun little package.
+They’re baked and are full of fall flavors, in a fun little package.

 Making Healthy Pumpkin Donuts